WP-Cassify/wp-cassify-develop/README.md

 ## Release on wordpress.org

-Thanks to https://github.com/marketplace/actions/wordpress-plugin-svn-deploy, we release the plugin on wordpress.org with a github action .
+Thanks to https://github.com/marketplace/actions/wordpress-plugin-svn-deploy, we release the plugin on wordpress.org with a GitHub action .

-To releae the plugin, a github action is triggered on each tag to synchronize the official subversion repository of the plugin with the github repository.
+To release the plugin, a GitHub action is triggered on each tag to synchronize the official subversion repository of the plugin with the GitHub repository.

 The action is defined in the file `.github/workflows/release.yml`.